Reported to Law Enforcement

 - Assignment of a case number by the law enforcement agency.

 In 2010, the “Reported to Law Enforcement (PDF)” data element was updated to include a code for “consultation” with law enforcement.
-This is an optional local code that districts may use to identify incidents where law enforcement was involved, but where no official action was taken.
+This code is used to identify incidents where law enforcement was involved, but where no official action was taken.
+Prior to the 2020-21 school year, five SESIR incidents were required to be “Reported to Law Enforcement (PDF)”.
+Now school board's zero tolerance policies determine which incidents require “consultation” with law enforcement and which incidents require an “official action” by law enforcement.

 Our School Resource Officers are issuing “juvenile citations” in lieu of arrest in some cases.
 The student is diverted to teen court and if they comply with the terms then they have no arrest record.
 Does this type of action constitute “Reported to Law Enforcement (PDF)”?
 Is this an official action?
 It is technically not an arrest.